 Aging - FAQ

-How can I find out more about the CDTA half fare program for seniors and the disabled?
+How can I find out more about the CDTA half fare program and the STAR Bus program for seniors and the disabled?

 My elderly mother is not keeping up with the housework and she is also having a difficult time getting into the bathtub.
 Is there help available?

-The Visiting Nurses Association of Albany website has Fall Reduction and Home Safety Tips at: http://www.vnaalbany.org/news.html#Falls.
-You may consult your physician about obtaining an in-home evaluation for fall prevention and or call VNA directly at (518) 489-1430 to get more information.
+which may help to check for home safety.formation.
 Your parent may be eligible for a home health aid and caseworker through Albany County’s EISEP (Expanded In-home Services for the Elderly Program).
 Call us at (518) 447-7177 for more information.
 For additional information and a description of services and contact numbers see Caregiver Resources (e.g., assessment, caseworker, home health agencies).

 Is there transportation for seniors for appointments or for trips to the supermarket?